PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-It is important that your tests are clear specifications of what the code needs to do.
-Refactoring is not just for the production code!
-Refactoring your tests is just as important.
-The tests for this example are very simple and no need to refactor, but as your tests get more complex, you will need to refactor them too.
-We will see more examples of this in the next chapters.
+Clear test specifications are crucial.
+Refactoring applies to tests too!
+While our simple tests don't need refactoring yet, as tests grow complex, refactoring becomes essential.

 ### Back to Source Control

-Now that we are happy with the code, I would amend the previous commit so that we only check in the lovely version of our code with its test.
+Now that we're happy with the code, amend the previous commit so we only check in the polished version with its test.

 ### Discipline

-Let's go over the cycle again
+Let's review the cycle:
 - Write a test
 - Make the compiler pass
-- Run the test, see that it fails and check the error message is meaningful
+- Run the test, see it fail, and check the error message is meaningful
 - Write enough code to make the test pass
 - Refactor

-On the face of it this may seem tedious but sticking to the feedback loop is important.
-Not only does it ensure that you have relevant tests, it helps ensure you design good software by refactoring with the safety of tests.
+This may seem tedious, but sticking to the feedback loop is crucial.
+It ensures relevant tests and helps design good software through safe refactoring.

-Seeing the test fail is an important check because it also lets you see what the error message looks like.
-As a developer it can be very hard to work with a codebase when failing tests do not give a clear idea as to what the problem is.
+Seeing tests fail is important - it shows you what error messages look like.
+Working with codebases where failing tests don't clearly indicate problems is very difficult.

-By ensuring your tests are fast and setting up your tools so that running tests is simple you can get in to a state of flow when writing your code.

-By not writing tests, you are committing to manually checking your code by running your software, which breaks your state of flow.
-You won't be saving yourself any time, especially in the long run.
+Fast tests and simple test-running tools create flow state when coding.
+Without tests, you're committed to manual verification by running software, which breaks flow state.
+You won't save time, especially long-term.

 ## Keep Going with More Requirements

-Goodness me, we have more requirements.
-We now need to support a second parameter, specifying the language of the greeting.
-If a language is passed in that we do not recognise, just default to English.
+We have more requirements!
+We need to support a second parameter specifying the greeting language.
+If we don't recognize a language, default to English.

-We should be confident that we can easily use TDD to flesh out this functionality!
-Write a test for a user passing in Spanish.
-Add it to the existing suite.
+We should confidently use TDD to build this functionality!

 ### Spanish

-Write a test for a user passing in Spanish.
-Add it to the existing test suite.
+Write a test for Spanish.
+Add it to the existing test suite:

 ```rust,ignore
 #[test]